jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 (3) Then the Commissioner must pay that amount to the provider of the person's KiwiSaver scheme (without further authority than this section where that amount meets the requirements of section 73(1)).

 ### 78 Treatment of unremitted deductions in holding account
-To the extent that an amount referred to in section 73(1) is not paid to the Commissioner on or before the date on which the employer is required to pay the deduction to the Commissioner under section NC 15 of the Income Tax Act 2004,—
+To the extent that an amount referred to in section 73(1) is not paid to the Commissioner on or before the date on which the employer is required to pay the deduction to the Commissioner under section RD 4 of the Income Tax Act 2007,—
   (a) the Commissioner must pay the amount out of a Crown Bank Account, without further authority than this section; and (b) the amount is treated, for the purposes of section 73, as having been received by the Commissioner on the 15th day of the month in which the deduction is made.